Cracowiatschek/DataEngineerPortfolio/README.md

 ### 1.3.
 Create migration flow.
 #### **Flow has three steps:**
 1. load configuration file,
-2. create migration queue,
+2. Create migration queue,
 3. table-by-table migration according to the queue.

 #### 1.3.1.
 Load configuration file *@task*
-File was loaded from json as list of dict.
+The file was loaded from JSON as a list of dictionaries.

 #### 1.3.2.
 Create migration queue *@task*
 A queue was created from the configuration list so that tables without dependencies were migrated first, and then, as dependencies were added, the remaining tables were migrated.

 #### 1.3.3.
 Migration *@task*
 The migration consisted of downloading the table contents from localhost and then inserting the contents according to the list of columns retrieved from the metadata in batch form.
-In case of an error, the table migration was interrupted and a rollback was performed for the given table.
+In case of an error, the table migration was interrupted, and a rollback was performed for the given table.

 #### 1.3.4.
 Run Flow with Prefect *@flow*

 ## 3. Golden Record
-For this project I created three materialized views to prepare data (```customers_mv```➡️simple customer attributes without joins, ```customer_aggr_mv```➡️aggregations for every customer, ```last_rentals_mv```➡️last ten rentals for every customer). \
+For this project, I created three materialized views to prepare data (```customers_mv```➡️simple customer attributes without joins, ```customer_aggr_mv```➡️aggregations for every customer, ```last_rentals_mv```➡️last ten rentals for every customer). \
-Project has two steps:
+The project has two steps:
 1. configuration (export all files/variables to Prefect Cloud)
-2. refresh materialized views
+2. Refresh materialized views
-3. create (_upsert_) every customer as Golden Record to NoSQL DB (MongoDB)
+3. Create (_upsert_) every customer as a Golden Record to NoSQL DB (MongoDB)

-On the platform Prefect Cloud I set rule if flow with refresh views has Failed or Crashed status, next flow with Golden Record upsert waiting for manual restart earlier process.
+On the platform Prefect Cloud, I set a rule that if the flow with refresh views has a Failed or Crashed status, the next flow with Golden Record upsert is waiting for manual restart of the earlier process.

 ![](/assets/03_flows.png)
 ![](/assets/03_automations.png)